chadrem/oskie_rpc/README.md

 Oskie RPC is an extremely simple and modular RPC library for Ruby.
 Design goals include:

-- Transport independent so no dependencies on TCP/IP, IO, or any other classes (it simply takes input and gives back output through callbacks).
+- Transport independent so no dependencies on TCP/IP, IO, or any other classes.
-- Modular design using the [Filter Chain](https://github.com/chadrem/filter_chain) gem so that the protocol can be modified if you so desire.
+- Modular protocol design using the [Filter Chain](https://github.com/chadrem/filter_chain).
 - Supports both messages and requests (requests can be replied to, messages can't).
-- Very simple binary protocol with data encoded in JSON (you can easily change encoding formats).
+- Very simple binary protocol with data encoded in JSON.
+- Easy to port to other languages.
 - Thread safe.
-- Easy to port to other languages.

 ## Installation